intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 because smatch can miss some host input consumption points in some cases and fuzzing can help discover such cases.

 **Example**.
-Enabling fuzzing targets like the `virtio-vsock` driver requires some manual work and modifications of the fuzzing setup (as opposite to more straightforward examples like `virtio-net` or `virtio-console`) and below steps explain how to add support for such a target.
-In a nutshell, `virtio-vsock` sets up a socket on the host or _VMM_, allowing a host process to setup a direct socket connection to the guest VM over _VirtIO_.
+Enabling fuzzing targets like the :code:`virtio-vsock` driver requires some manual work and modifications of the fuzzing setup (as opposite to more straightforward examples like :code:`virtio-net` or :code:`virtio-console`) and below steps explain how to add support for such a target.
+In a nutshell, :code:`virtio-vsock` sets up a socket on the host or _VMM_, allowing a host process to setup a direct socket connection to the guest VM over _VirtIO_.
 For fuzzing, this requires some initial setup in the host, as well as establishing a connection from the guest.